E-commerce

 December 23, 2025

-You sell online and in-store, but your customers struggle to identify the nearest store or up-to-date hours?
+You sell online and in-store, but do your customers struggle to identify the nearest store or up-to-date opening hours?
 A store locator (store finder) brings together addresses, availability, and pickup options on a clear page.
-On Shopify, it relies on your locations and, for a headless or custom journey, on the Storefront API GraphQL query locations.
+On Shopify, it relies on your locations and, for a headless or custom experience, on the GraphQL query locations from the Storefront API.
 This guide connects merchant setup, official APIs, browser-side geolocation, and address geocoding, without relying on unverifiable third-party marketing statistics.

 Summary